sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 ## Install CA certificates

 Before you install the CA certificates, **make sure that the `/etc/sensu/tls` directory does not contain the `ca-key.pem` file**.
-The `ca-key.pem` file is sensitive information that is no longer needed, so you should delete it.
+The `ca-key.pem` file contains sensitive information that is no longer needed, so you should delete it.

 Also, make sure that `/etc/sensu/tls` includes the [CA root certificate and key][11], as well as a certificate and key for each [backend][12] and [agent][13] you are securing.